Ramon Novarro: Personal life

 In 1925, Novarro purchased a home in "the exclusive West Adams district" of Los Angeles for $12,000 and spent an additional $100,000 on renovations.

 Novarro was troubled all his life by his conflicted feelings toward his Roman Catholic faith and his homosexuality.
-His life-long struggle with alcoholism is often traced to these problems.
+His life-long alcoholism is often traced to these problems.
 In the early 1920s, Novarro had a romantic relationship with composer Harry Partch, who was working as an usher at the Los Angeles Philharmonic at the time, but Novarro broke off the affair as he achieved greater success as an actor.
 He was romantically involved with Hollywood journalist Herbert Howe, who was also his publicist in the late 1920s, and with a wealthy philanthropist and arts patron from San Francisco, Noël Sullivan.

 Murder

 Novarro was murdered on October 30, 1968, by brothers Paul and Tom Ferguson, aged 22 and 17, who called him and offered their sexual services.
 In the past, he had hired prostitutes from an agency to come to his Laurel Canyon home for sex, and the Fergusons obtained Novarro's telephone number from a previous guest.

 According to the prosecution in the murder case, the two young men believed that a large sum of money was hidden in Novarro's house.
 The prosecution accused the brothers of torturing Novarro for several hours to force him to reveal where the (non-existent) money was hidden.
 They left the house with $20 they took from his bathrobe pocket.
 Novarro died as a result of asphyxiation, having choked to death on his own blood after being beaten.
 The two perpetrators were caught and sentenced to long prison terms, but released on parole in the mid-1970s.
 Both were later re-arrested for unrelated crimes for which they served longer prison terms than for the murder of Novarro.
 In a 1998 interview, Paul Ferguson finally assumed the blame for Novarro's death.

-Tom Ferguson committed suicide on March 6, 2005.
-Paul Ferguson was beaten to death in prison by a fellow inmate in 2018, while serving out a 60-year sentence for rape in Missouri.
+Tom Ferguson died by suicide on March 6, 2005.
+Paul Ferguson died in prison in 2018, while serving out a 60-year sentence for rape in Missouri.

+Novarro's death later became the subject of a persistent urban legend sparked by Kenneth Anger's gossip book Hollywood Babylon, which falsely claimed Novarro choked on an Art Deco dildo given to him by Rudolph Valentino.
+In reality, law enforcement records show no sex toys were ever involved.